Re019my/arduino_project/README.md

-this is all of my project i do
+this is all of my project i do in C++/C/arduino